astropy/astropy-APEs/APE_specutil.rst

 In addition to this information, `specutils` will provide a method for reading and writing formats regularly used for spectroscopy.
 Common formats include IRAF, SDSS, MIDAS, FITS tables, and ascii tables.
 This I/O Reading and writing a `Spectrum1D` object will use the astropy I/O registry.
-A `Spectrum1D.create_from_array` method should be available to directly create a `Spectrum1D` object without the user having to interface with the ``wcs`` property.
+The `Spectrum1D` class will also support directly creating instances using an explicit spectral axis array without the user having to interface with the ``wcs`` property.

 Arithmetic Operations
 ^^^^^^^^^^^^^^^^^^^^^